Cisco-A/VivaCart/README.md

 ## Usage and Contributing

-This is a personal project and it is still in its early phase, as such how to run the project or how to make contributions will not provided yet.
+This is a personal project and it is still in its early phase, as such, how to run the project or how to make contributions will not be provided yet.